Tiverton and Honiton (UK Parliament constituency): History

 The seat came about when the town of Honiton from the Honiton constituency was added to the Tiverton constituency in 1997.
 Both were long-established seats, with the former having existed from 1640 and the latter from 1615.
 Both elected two Members of Parliament until the 1884 Reform Act reduced the number for both to one and their area was widened to cover two divisions of the county under the Redistribution of Seats Act 1885.

 Prominent holders of the seats in the 19th century included Whig politician Joseph Locke, a railway pioneer, who was MP for Honiton, and Lord Palmerston, who, while MP for Tiverton, served as the first Prime Minister from the newly formed Liberal Party (1855–1858 and 1859–1865).

 The area served by the constituency had not been represented by a party other than the Conservative Party in Westminster since 1923.
 Following the 2022 Tiverton and Honiton by-election, the Liberal Democrats gained the seat from the Conservatives.
+The by-election was held following the resignation of Neil Parish after he was caught watching pornography in the House of Commons chamber (Parish himself admitted to doing so on two separate occasions).